 This applies the exposure compensation value.
-The exposure compensation value you set remains in effect until you change it.
+The exposure compensation value you set remains in effect until you change it or turn off the camera (which causes it to revert to "0.0").

-When shooting under very dark or very bright conditions, you may not be able to obtain satisfactory results even after performing exposure compensation.
+• When shooting under very dark or very bright conditions, you may not be able to obtain satisfactory results even after performing exposure compensation.